Getting extra support from your energy supplier

 with others who are disabled, chronically ill or of pensionable age

-Your energy companies might contact you to ask extra questions about what help you need.
+After you apply, your energy companies will tell you if you can get priority services.
+They might also ask extra questions about what help you need.

-It's worth calling them if you don't hear anything within 2 weeks - you can find their phone numbers on their websites.
+It's worth calling your energy companies if you don't hear anything within 2 weeks - you can find their phone numbers on their websites.

 - if you're on their priority services register